unfoldedcircle/core-api/doc/entities/entity_button.md

 A button entity can fire an event or start an action which cannot be further controlled once started.

-This can be used for "fire and forget" commands, e.g. running a system command, sending an IR code, restart a device, reset something etc.
+This can be used for "fire and forget" commands, e.g., running a system command, sending an IR code, restart a device, reset something, etc.

 A button is stateless.
 To represent something that can be turned on and off, the [switch](entity_switch.md) entity should be used.